Equality in Employment and Access to Goods and Services

 A review of the manifestation of structural and institutional racism and related discrimination across Europe for ENAR

 We are supporting the Irish Deaf Society, Ireland’s Deaf led organisation for Deaf and Hard of Hearing people, to develop a range of key policies.
-Read the Deaf Education Policy paper here.
+Read / watch in ISL our recent Deaf Education policy paper.